inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 	metrics.WithWorkflowID(id.WorkflowID.String()),
 ).Counter(timescale.CounterFunctionRunStartedTotal).Inc(1)
 ```
+which will create a Counter for `FunctionRunStartedTotal` if it doesn't exist, and increment the Counter.

-We can leverage this easily by providing a custom reporter
+We can leverage this easily by providing a custom reporter like this.
 ```go
 type metricsReporter struct {
 	cachedCounters *CachedCounters